Fort Lauderdale airport: 5 dead, shooting suspect had gun in checked bag

 Santiago didn't resist when he was taken into custody, Broward County Sheriff Scott Israel said.
 According to his booking information, Santiago is being held without bond on a murder charge.

-In November, Santiago paid a visit to the FBI office in Anchorage, telling agents he was hearing voices and being directed by a US intelligence agency to watch ISIS videos, law enforcement sources told CNN.
+In November, Santiago paid a visit to the FBI office in Anchorage, Alaska, and told agents he was hearing voices and being directed by a US intelligence agency to watch ISIS videos, law enforcement sources told CNN.

 More on the shooting